 Citigroup Global Markets Inc. and J.P.
 Morgan Securities LLC are acting as joint book-running managers of the offering.
-Subject to the terms and conditions stated in the purchase agreement dated as of September 17, 2020, each initial purchaser named below has agreed to purchase, and the Republic has agreed to sell to such initial purchaser, the principal amount of the bonds set forth below.
+Subject to the terms and conditions stated in the purchase agreement dated as of December 8, 2020, each initial purchaser named below has agreed to purchase, and the Republic has agreed to such initial purchaser, the principal amount of the bonds set forth below.

-Initial Purchasers Principal Amount of the 2032 Bonds Principal Amount of the 2060 Bonds Citigroup Global Markets Inc US\$900,000,000 US\$850,000,000 J.P.
-Morgan Securities LLC US\$900,000,000 US\$850,000,000 Total US\$1,800,000,000 US\$1,700,000,000
+Principal Amount of

+Initial Purchasers Bonds

+Citigroup Global Markets Inc. US\$633,000,000

+J.P.
+Morgan Securities LLC US\$633,000,000

+Total US\$1,266,000,000